akmn35/new.dist/README.md

 #> [1] 0.9742603
 ```

-`qpldd` Quantile function for a Power Log Dagum Distribution with alpha,
+`qpldd` Quantile function for a Power Log Dagum distribution with alpha,
 beta and theta parameters.

 ``` r